-The MV1011SC can provide an internal power supply from the high-voltage start circuit in the Vin pin.
-The IC starts up when a voltage equal to or exceeding the starting voltage (Vcc_start).
-To ensure stable operations, the signal should be sent to the REF pin when the Vcc voltage is equal to or greater than the Vcc_start.
+The MV1002SC starts up when a voltage equal to or exceeding the starting voltage (Vcc\start) is supplied to the Vcc pin from an external power supply.
+To ensure stable operations, the signal should be sent to the REF pin when the Vcc voltage is equal to or greater than the Vcc\start.